 - Conversation History: the central discussion threads specific to each channel.
 This does not include private or group chats between users in the same tenant or a federated tenant.

 - Private Chats: one-to-one, group, and meeting messages.

 - User Permissions: the governance behind the entire Teams instance, including access control for users to each Team.

-The migration of Conversation History is worth calling out here - as of this writing, there is no existing Microsoft API for exporting or importing conversation history.
-Fortunately for partners, we've developed a process to migrate the most recent 2,500 conversation threads from the Teams instance on the Source tenant and rehydrate those conversations in their proper Channels on the Destination.
-This even includes timestamps (in UTC) to preserve an audit trail for legal departments and the fun stuff like emojis, GIFs, and more for end-users.
-MigrationWiz will also indicate which discussions migrated from the previous tenant (see screenshot below).
+With MigrationWiz, the most recent 3,000 conversation threads from the Source tenant will migrate over and be rehydrated in the proper Channels on the Destination.
+This includes timestamps (in UTC) to preserve an audit trail for legal departments and the lighter elements of Teams messages such as emojis, GIFs, and more.
+MigrationWiz will also indicate which discussions migrated from the previous tenant.

-Conversation History older than the most recent 2,500 messages will also be migrated in HTML format for data retention.
+Conversation History older than those most recent messages will also be migrated in HTML format for data retention.
 These threads will be made available in the corresponding Channels on the Destination with a tab at the top labeled "Files."

 What's the Flow for Teams Migration in MigrationWiz?